ascholerChemeketa/armTutorial/_sources/Objects/VirtualFunctions.rst

 * Load the address pp2 has: **0xfffffff4**.
 * We know that the start of that object is the vtable address, so load it: **0x000000c0**
-* We know that the getBigNum is always the second function in the vtable - 4 bytes in from the start - so load address **0x000000c0 + 4**.
+* We know that the getBigNum is always the second function in the vtable 4 bytes in from the start, so load address **0x000000c0 + 4**.
 * 0x000000c4 has the address **0x00000070**.
 (Refer to the image above) That must be the address of the getBigNum function that goes with this object.

 Notice we are able to find the address for ``Child::getBigNum()`` without ever actually